taliu02/taliu02/README.md

 Hi there 👋

 My name is Tawfiq and I'm a junior at Georgia Institute of Technology studying computer science.

-Checkout my webstie at tawfiqaliu.com.
+Checkout my website at tawfiqaliu.com.

 📫 Reach me @ tawfiqaliu@gatech.edu.

 <!--